clown performer, teacher and researcher

 What is the relation between this in-the-moment interaction between clowns/spectators and the content we create for performance?

-The week is aimed at all students, teachers, and practitioners of the performing arts whether or not you specialise in clowning.
+The workshop is aimed at all students, teachers, and practitioners of the performing arts whether or not you specialise in clowning.

 Our explorations will be concerned with laughter, and the unique relationship the clown performer has with it - when it is present and when it is absent.
 But it is not concerned directly with the question of HOW to be funny.
 Nor is it concerned with the question of WHY something is funny.
 These are not inane questions but they are dealt with amply by others elsewhere.